 The woman’s sea-green eyes returned to him.
 “And you’re a spellster.”

 He inclined his head.
 There was very little point in denying it when he wore the distinct military robes of one.
 Even then, she’d find out as soon as he was given the chance to mend her arm.
 And he would find a way to do so.
-If he could be sure of the bone being set, he would’ve already tried, but he wasn’t prepared to take that risk.
+If he could be sure of the bone being whole or set right, he would’ve already tried without touching her, but he wasn’t prepared to take that risk.
 “Let me see to your arm.”